imkarimkarim/you-dont-need-vercel/README.md

 2. login to your server.

-3. clone your nextjs app to the directory you want to server from.
+3. clone your nextjs app to the directory you want to serve from.

 4. install nodejs and git on the server. (if it's not installed...)